yokolet/yokolet.github.com/_posts/2017-06-01-count-ways.md

 Like other two problems, I chose the dynamic programming to find the answer, I used auxiliary table to save states.
+The auxiliary table (`memo`) has a size [m] x [n].
+In this case, plus one doesn't need since the first row and column can be initialized without any previous state.
+Movments are only right and down.
+Given that, the first row are all 1 since from left is the only one way.
+The first columns are all 1 as well since from above is the only one way.
+Then, fill the rest of the table by expanding the path one by one, right or down.